charleskoko/shared_purchase_list/README.md

 ## Getting Started

-shared purshase list, is an application for managing the shopping list of the house.
+Shared purshase list, is an application for managing the shopping list of the house.